NHK Kanazawa Broadcasting Station: History

-NHK Educational Television (JOJB-TV) started broadcasting to Ishikawa Prefecture on April 1, 1962 with an output of 3kW.
+NHK Educational Television (JOJB-TV) started broadcasting to Ishikawa Prefecture on April 1, 1962, with an output of 3kW.
 On July 22, 1962, NHK General Television started airing color programming from the national network, while NHK Educational followed on April 1, 1964.
-Later that year, on July 1, FM test broadcasts started with output of 1kW.
+Later that year, on July 1, FM test broadcasts started with an output of 1kW.
 The former Nonoichi station lost its staff on March 1, 1966.

-The radio stations changed frequencies on April 1, 1968 (Radio 1, 1220kc, Radio 2, 1370kc), while the local Broadcasting Hall's expansion was completed on June 30.
+The radio stations changed frequencies on April 1, 1968 (Radio 1, 1220 kc; Radio 2, 1370 kc), while the local Broadcasting Hall's expansion was completed on June 30.
 On March 1, 1969, NHK-FM started regular nationwide broadcasting.
-The film unit completed its conversion to color on August 1, 1971, by the time when color television had become commonplace.
+The film unit completed its conversion to colour on August 1, 1971, by the time colour television had become commonplace.
 Cameras were converted on February 1, 1972, completing the transition.
 The AM frequencies changed on November 23, 1978; on December 4, 1980, the station started employing portable minicams for its news coverage.
 On March 1, 1985, stereo television broadcasts began.

 On November 9, 2018, the station moved to the New Broadcasting Hall in Hirooka.
-On May 29, 2023, local news produced at the station was added to NHK+.
+On May 29, 2023, station's local news was added to NHK+.

 Following the effects of the Noto Peninsula earthquake on January 1, 2024, an estimated 700 families in the Wajima area had no access to radio or television broadcasts.
 On January 9, the former NHK BS Premium started carrying programming for the affected areas as a temporary measure.
-From 4am on January 12, it started a large-scale relay of NHK General TV with news and emergency information.
-Radio and television signals were re-established in Wajima on January 24 after an energy supply reached the area.
-Considering the lack of restoration of cable services in the affected areas as of March 26, it was decided that the satellite relay would be extended until after April.
+From 4 am on January 12, a large-scale relay of NHK General TV began, with news and emergency information.
+Radio and television signals were re-established in Wajima on January 24 after power was restored in the area.
+Considering the lack of cable service restoration in the affected areas as of March 26, it was decided that the satellite relay would be extended until after April.
 On June 30, emergency satellite broadcasts on channel 103 ended.